- If you’re participating in a paid program or course and need technical assistance, please email:

 Also, I have used and recommended themes by 17th Avenue because they work with Genesis and offer beautiful and affordable themes.

-If you are looking for a free alternative, I recommend pairing Elementor with the Astra theme.
-It’s really great for anyone getting started on a budget.
+If you are looking for a free alternative, I recommend pairing Elementor with the Astra theme or Kadence with Gutenberg.
+Both are great for anyone getting started on a budget.

 What host do you use?